Man-of-principle/FITNESS-TRACKER-DASHBOARD-POWER-BI-/README.md

 The dataset was sourced from **datatraining.io**, ensuring the data is reliable and relevant.

+Click [Here](https://github.com/Man-of-principle/FITNESS-TRACKER-DASHBOARD-POWER-BI-/issues/1#issue-2466869439) too see a little preview of the Dashboard

 Curious to see how it works? 🎥 Click [Here](https://drive.google.com/drive/folders/1tp67EPRnuy82qlytFEU1eh4P5OeesSCS?usp=sharing) to download and interact with the dashboard.
 I’m excited to hear your thoughts and any feedback you might have!

 Let’s connect and chat about all things data, design, and beyond!

 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/harold-wilson-thom-otuya/)